meltingscales/potemkeys/readme.md

 You can make keymaps for literally any game that uses keyboard, by cloning the items under `keymaps`.

+If you make one and want to see it included in the "official" branch of this tool, just fork this repo and make a PR.

 ## License

 No license, DWYW, I'm not your dad.